KaylieBee/hello-world/README.md

 Helllo

 I'm Kaylie, an aspiring entertainment something.
-Still trying to find my calling
+Still trying to find out what I was born for.